aemonge/aemonge/BUGS.md

 - **Observed:** Notifications work or were observed outside SPI/raw Pi, but appear blocked or missing when running under `spi`.
 - **Current evidence:** This has not been diagnosed or fixed.
 Footer parity commit `9f888ab` did not address notification delivery.
 - **Next investigation notes:** Compare raw `pi` versus `spi` notification behavior directly.
 Likely investigation surfaces include DBus, `XDG_RUNTIME_DIR`, terminal OSC/socket notification mechanisms, and sandbox-visible runtime sockets, but these are hypotheses, not conclusions.
 Preserve SPI's intended no-upward-write boundary while testing any parity fix.

+## Performance notes (documented, not bugs)

+- First devbox launch after a reboot is dominated by cold reads from the LUKS-encrypted disk; later launches reuse the warm page cache.
+Nothing is wrong — it is disk-cache warming.
+- Prefer one long-lived interactive `devbox` shell over one `devbox <cmd>` launch per operation; every launch pays fixed probe and bind setup.
+- `--web-developer` mode polls a Chromium DevTools endpoint (1 s timeout, 0.5 s retry sleeps); it stays off the default launch path.